distracteddreamer/papertrail/_posts/2019-06-30-TensorBoard-3D-Quickstart.md

 pip3 install meshzoo
 {% endhighlight %}

-Let us create a summary for the mesh of a sphere and of a moebius strip.
+Let us create a summary for the mesh of a sphere and of a Moebius strip.
 First load the meshes (represented as set of vertices and edges) from mesh zoo.

 {% highlight python %}
 import meshzoo